 “No, it’s so embarrassing.
 I wouldn’t even go by it if it wasn’t what everyone knows me as.
 But I’m kind of stuck with it now.”

 “Come on, they’ll get a kick out of it.”

-Everyone began laughing but Karen.
+Everyone began laughing but Catherine.
 Instead she locked dead-eye onto him with a smirk that felt like an autopsy.
-A thick, silver ribbon of gray hair played with her cheek from a jet black mane of waterfalling curls.
+A thick, silver ribbon of gray hair played with her cheek from a jet-black mane of waterfalling curls.
 She was definitely the source from which Amber’s good looks sprang; looks that were so captivating, it drove Walter to commit adultery against his better judgement.

 “So is Quinn Quark an up, down, top, bottom, strange, or charm quark?”
-Karen asked.
+Catherine asked.

 Walter delighted with a smile.
 It’d been a long time since he’d heard someone crack a physics joke.

 “I guess he can be all six flavors at times,” he replied.

 “Sounds like Quinn Quark is a little full of himself, like he fancies himself a Higgs Boson or something.”

 Everyone laughed now but Amber.

 “What?—oh forget it,” she said.
 “I probably wouldn’t understand anyway.”